Sonny Perdue: Nomination and confirmation

+Tenure

 In September 2017, Politico reported that, according to 42 reviewed resumes, the department hired 22 former Trump campaign workers, many of which had no significant agricultural knowledge or experience with federal policies.

 Perdue was the designated survivor on January 30, 2018, for President Trump's first State of the Union address.

 During his tenure as Secretary of Agriculture, Perdue focused on helping new farmers get started in agriculture.
 In August 2017, he announced a mentoring program for new farmers.
 Other issues addressed by Perdue include assisting rural communities, helping farmers operate with less regulation, increasing exports, passing the 2018 farm bill, and addressing crop damage caused by dicamba.
 In December 2018, he changed the nutrition standards for school lunches to allow more refined grains, allow milk with added sugar, and increased sodium.

+In June 2019, in an interview, Purdue said climate change can be attributed to "weather patterns".

 In July 2019, Perdue ordered two USDA agencies—the Economic Research Service (ERS) and the National Institute of Food and Agriculture—to move from the USDA's headquarters in Washington, D.C. to the Kansas City metropolitan area.
 Two-thirds of the reassigned USDA employees chose to quit rather than accept relocation.
 The attrition rate was particularly high in the Resource and Rural Economics Division (90%) and in the Food Economics Division (up to 89%).
 Current and former employees of the ERS were strongly critical of the relocation to Kansas City, saying the resulting exodus of scientific and economic talent caused disruption to federal research, especially on climate change and food security.

 Under Perdue, the Department of Agriculture (USDA) was accused of suppressing scientific publications for political reasons.
 Economists in the USDA's research branch were told to include disclaimers in their peer-reviewed publications stating that the findings were "preliminary" and "should not be construed to represent any agency determination or policy".
 In August 2019, Lewis Ziska, a USDA plant physiology climate scientist, quit after department administrators attempted to impede the publication of one of his studies in the journal Science Advances.
 The USDA's press office rejected CNN's request to interview Ziska, but not Politico's, where he went on to describe the department as internally fearful of Perdue's open skepticism towards climate change, which, according to Ziska, has led officials to "go to extremes to obscure their work to avoid political blowback".

 In February 2020, Perdue endorsed putting a price on carbon dioxide, a climate change policy favored by many economists.
 He stated that “legitimate, measurable carbon trading” could spur so-called carbon sequestration by giving farmers an incentive to innovate.
 He was the only member of the Trump administration to endorse such a plan.

 In August 2020, Perdue supported the president's re-election while promoting the Farmers to Families Food Box Program; Perdue was fined for violating the Hatch Act.